Intro | Building the Device | Arduino Code | Desktop Application | Download & More

 In this example, CPU load is at 15% and memory usage is 45%.
 The format allows for additional stats to be added, each using a single character as an identifier.

 The program updates the meters every 100ms, or 10 times per second.
 Values are continuously added to an array which stores 20 values for each stat, resulting in them being averaged over the last 2 seconds (100ms * 20 = 2 seconds).
 This combination of updating multiple times per seconds and averaging the values provides a smooth movement of the needles so they don't appear "jumpy".

 The LEDs are bicolor, with two anodes: one for green, and one for red.
 Each anode is wired to a separate output on the Arduino.
 When a stat is below 80% then the corresponding green LED is lit, and when it's 80% or higher red is lit instead.

-If the program goes for more than three seconds without valid data to parse, it enters a "screen saver" mode where it moves the needles of the meter back and forth in opposing directions to show that it's running but not receiving valid data.
+If the program goes for more than two seconds without valid data to parse, it enters a "screen saver" mode where it moves the needles of the meter back and forth in opposing directions to show that it's running but not receiving valid data.

 The Arduino's analogWrite function is used to set the needle position of the meters.
 The maximum value is 255, which gives an output of 5v.
 However, this may not be the "true" max value for the meters, depending on various circumstances.

 In the meter I built, the first issue is the meters and resistors.
 If I had used 0-5V meters, they could be wired directly to the Arduino and no further circuitry would be required.
 But I used 0-1mA meters instead, which measure current.
 So a resistor is needed to create that current.
 At 5V, a 5kΩ of resistance is needed to get 1mA of current:

 So the ideal resistor to use would be a 5kΩ resistor with 1% accuracy or better.
 But that's not common, and it could be pricey.
 So I used 4.7kΩ 5% resistor instead, which are common.
 Less resistance means more current: